Datasets

 # Automatically clear cached commits

-cnvrg has the capability to automatically clear unused cached commits from your NFS disk to save disk space.
-Control this functionality in the organization Settings.
+AI Studio has the capability to automatically clear unused cached commits from your NFS disk to save disk space.
+Control this functionality in the Organization's Settings.

 To turn this functionality on or off, go to Settings and use the Automatically Clear Cached Commits toggle.
-Set the number of days a cached commit is left unused before cnvrg automatically clears it from the NFS disk.
+Set the number of days a cached commit is left unused before AI Studio automatically clears it from the NFS disk.

-When the auto-clear functionality is toggled on, cnvrg clears any cached commits unused for the time specified in Settings.
-For example, if you choose to clear cached commits if unused for 10 days, any cached commits unused by a job (like a workspace or experiment) for 10 days is cleared from their NFS disk and the space is restored.
+When the auto-clear functionality is toggled on, AI Studio clears any cached commits unused for the time specified in Settings.
+For example, if you choose to clear cached commits if unused for 10 days, any cached commits unused by a job (like a Workspace or Experiment) for 10 days is cleared from their NFS disk and the space is restored.

-A day before an unused cached commit is due to be automatically cleared, cnvrg sends an email notification to the user.
+A day before an unused cached commit is due to be automatically cleared, AI Studio sends an email notification to the user.

 # Local Folders (Network Storage Support)